 Associated Acts: The Who, Plastic Ono Band

-Keith Moon was the drummer for The Who, known for his early use of double bass drums in his drum kit.
+Keith Moon was the drummer for the Who, known for his early use of double bass drums in his drum kit.
 He would fit in drum fills in the craziest places in songs, emphasizing tom-toms and cymbals, acting more like an orchestrator than a drummer.
 He was known to mimic other greats like Gene Krupa and Hal Blaine, but with a much more wavering timing.

 #2 – Neil Peart